Stankevitsch-S/Chat-Analysis/README.md

   2. Can the outcome of a match be predicted from the messages sent? <br>

 ## Contents
 Note: My own chat logs will not be uploaded as it contains personal conversations at times.
-However I have provided the data collection files used to allow for reproducibilitiy.<br>
+However I have provided the data collection files used to allow for reproducibility.<br>
 **DataPreparation.ipynb:** Notebook containing data collection and cleaning procedure. <br>
-**Sentiment.ipynb:** Notebook containing sentiment analysis of chat logs.
+**Sentiment.ipynb:** Notebook containing sentiment analysis of chat logs. <br>
-**SVM.ipynb:** Notebook containing SVM model training and evaluation, including feature importance calculations.
+**SVM.ipynb:** Notebook containing SVM model training and evaluation, including feature importance calculations. <br>
-**RandomForest.ipynb:** Notebook containing Random Forest model training and evaluation.
+**RandomForest.ipynb:** Notebook containing Random Forest model training and evaluation. <br>
-**NeuralNetwork.ipynb:** Notebook containing Shallow Neural Network model training and evaluation.
+**NeuralNetwork.ipynb:** Notebook containing Shallow Neural Network model training and evaluation. <br>

 ## Methodology
 Chat logs for 530 League of Legends matches were obtained by requesting account data from Riot Games Support.
 It has since become more difficult to obtain chat data, as logs for only 100 matches can be requested every 30 days.
 68 matches did not contain any messages and were excluded.
 Match results were obtained by querying the Riot Games API.